MarkEEaton/new-books-desktop/README.md

 ## To use the script

+These instructions assume you already have the following installed: git, python 3, pyenv

 To set up the converter at the command line (you only need to do this part once):

     $ git clone https://github.com/markeeaton/new-books   # this will clone the github repository to your machine
     $ cd new-books   # go to the repository directory
-    $ pipenv install   # to get the necessary packages.
-You'll need pipenv for this.
+    $ pipenv install   # to get the necessary packages

 Then you should have your input spreadsheet organized as follows: